MuhammadAli013/Professional_Projects/Conditional_GAN/README.md

 # Conditional GAN
-We created a project where we had to predict the density of the liquid inside a pipe crossection using Conditional GAN (cGAN).
+We created a project where we had to predict the density of the liquid inside a pipe cross section using Conditional GAN (cGAN).
 I am showing a demo project related to this problem.

 ## A demo project:
 it's important to note that for NDA, I can not share actual project or actual project data.
 This is just a demo project similar to the original one with some randomly created images.